Starburst Enterprise web UI#

 This topic provides an overview of the features available in the web UI.
 The Starburst Enterprise web UI is the default web interface when you access an SEP cluster that has a valid license configured.

 A cluster with no license configured shows the Trino web UI by default.
-The Trino UI lacks the SEP features such as Insights, data products, the query editor, and domain management.
+The Trino UI lacks SEP features such as Insights, data products, the query editor, and domain management.

 Direct URL access#